reallyrobkerr/learnJavaScript/next.md

 * read up on algorithms

 * convert add entry/input field to search field
-** leverage ajax typeahead lesson from JS30
+** leverage ajax typeahead lesson from JS30 for filtering

+* position modal in centre of screen depending on scroll position (i.e. when scrolled down the page, modal should still appear centred)